Shopify Funding UK: Alternatives and Options for UK Shopify Sellers

 - Understanding of e-commerce — underwriting that looks at platform revenue history

-Three practical tips for UK Shopify sellers applying for finance
+3 practical tips for UK Shopify sellers applying for finance

 - Export 12 months of Shopify sales data before applying.
-Most specialist lenders will ask for revenue history.
+Many specialist lenders will ask for revenue history.
 Having it ready — monthly revenue, average order value, sell-through by channel — speeds up the process significantly.

 - Understand and communicate your seasonal peaks.
 If your revenue doubles in November and December, flag this.
 Lenders who understand e-commerce will factor seasonal uplift into their assessment positively, rather than treating it as volatility.